DesAnshuJoshi/dark-light-theme-toggle/README.md

 * `src/styles.css`: This file contains the CSS styles for the application components.

 Feel free to modify the colors, styles, or add additional themes to suit your preferences.
+## License

+This project is licensed under the MIT License.
+Feel free to use and modify the code as per the terms of the license.
+## Acknowledgements

+- [React JS](https://reactjs.org): A JavaScript library for building user interfaces.
+- [Create React App](https://create-react-app.dev): A tool for quickly setting up React projects.